ces-peie/track-vico-changes/changes/descriptive-log.md

-ï»¿> # Descriptive log of changes to the qm ViCo questionnaire
+# Descriptive log of changes to the qm ViCo questionnaire

 # Questions added for TAC adult pneumonia etiology study
 ## `272770f818311c3a523eaae62b70ab97acda61d4`